Article

 5 main characteristics of ceramic fiber

-Ceramic fiber is an ideal insulator in high temperature environments due to its characteristics, such as:
+Ceramic fiber insulation is ideal for high temperature management due to its characteristics, such as:

 1. Low density.
 Due to its composition, ceramic fiber has a lower density than other materials, giving it an advantage in its lightness and flexibility.
 This makes it easy to install and transport.